4Geeks logo

 Things you should know about HTML/CSS

-To better take advantage of the upcoming course, we encourage you to finish and review any content from the Prework.
+To take better advantage of the upcoming course, we encourage you to finish and review any content from the Prework.

 The upcoming material assumes that you have a good level of understanding of the following topics: